Restricting loop expansions in gauge theories coupled to matter: Yang-Mills Theory

 One could find the Feynman rules associated with Eq. (\ref{eq33}) and perform a diagrammatic expansion of $\Gamma_{2YM}^\lambda$.
 However, it is possible perform all the functional integrals that occur, and following the steps that lead to Eq. (\ref{A.26}) we obtain (since $\det\left( \right) = \det \left( \right) = \det^2A$)

 where $\bar{Q}_\mu^a$ satisfies

 If $k_\mu^a = \bar{Q}_\mu^a = 0$, then Eq. (\ref{eq37}) reduces to

 The exponential in Eq. (\ref{eq39}) is the sum of all tree diagrams and the determinants are the sum of all one-loop diagrams contributing to $\Gamma_{2YM}^\lambda$; no higher loop contributions occur.
-As noted in the appendix, the equation of motion for the background field (Eq. (\ref{A.12})) does not have to be satisfied.
+As noted in the appendix, the equation of motion for the background field $B_\mu^a$ (Eq. (\ref{A.12})) does not have to be satisfied.
+Since the LM does not appear as an external state, we set $ \Lambda_{\mu}^{a} =0$.

 We now consider renormalization of $g$ and $B_\mu^a$ needed to remove divergences arising in the perturbative evaluation of the functional determinants appearing in Eq. (\ref{eq39}) \cite{4}.
 Maintaining the gauge invariance of Eq. (\ref{eq35}) ensures that the product $g B_\mu^a$ is invariant under renormalization, so that the renormalized coupling $g_R$ and renormalized field $B_{R\mu}^a$ satisfy \cite{18}